ARTICLE

 A heavy-weight deck, full of meanings and deeply rooted in ancient designs and worldviews.

-Made for U.S Games Systems in 1984, the deck reproduces Cary-Yale and Pierpont Morgan-Bergamo cards collections, which group some of the Visconti-Sforza's Tarot cards from the XV c.1.
+Made for U.S Games Systems in 1984, the deck reproduces Cary-Yale and Pierpont Morgan-Bergamo cards collections, which group some of the Visconti-Sforza's Tarot cards from the XV c.
 The latter represents the Renaissance noble class of Mylan, especially the members of the Visconti and Sforza families.
 Although no complete deck of that Tarot has survived over time, the designs have influenced the visual composition, numeration and perspective of modern decks.
 Scapini's deck came out from those representations as well as from Mantegna's Tarot worldview.

 Card of the Tarot of Mantegna

-About the groups, Adam McLean in An Hermetic Origin of the Tarot Cards? says they represent the relation between the Macro-cosmos (Group A) and Micro-cosmos (Group E).
+About the groups, Adam McLean in An Hermetic Origin of the Tarot Cards? says they represent the relation between Macro-cosmos (Group A) and Micro-cosmos (Group E).
 The other groups are pathways of development, inspiration and transmutation.
-In his article, McLean includes each group composition, with specific symbols and associations, and also offers a brief comparison with modern cards, for instance by pairing the Artisan of the medieval social hierarchy (card 3, Group E) with The Magician.
+In his article, McLean includes each group composition, with specific symbols and associations, and also offers a brief comparison with modern cards, for example by pairing the medieval Artisan (card 3, Group E) with The Magician.

-It's a perspective widely present in the cards' designs and concepts.
-And, along with a lot of biblical references, any reading should start from considering falls and ascensions.
-Duality is also appreciated, for instance, in the color distribution and yin-yang principles attached to sex characteristics: golden is male and silver is female, and the Two of Swords considers yin as female and as opposite to male yang.
-All of this can be also seen in some other specific cards:
+Mantegna's worldview can be traced in Scapini's deck, for example in the inclusion of animals and in a widely present dualistic perspective in the concepts and designs.
+Along with a lot of biblical references, any reading should start from considering falls and ascensions.
+Duality is also appreciated, for example, in the color distribution and yin-yang principles attached to sex characteristics (golden is for male and silver is for female; in the Two of Swords, yin is for female and is opposite to male yang).
+All of this can also be seen in some other specific cards:

 Card The Chariot VII of The Medieval Tarot by Luigi Scapini